CUH Logo

 MRI scan (Magnetic Resonance Imaging)

 An MRI is used to look at the inner ear (cochlea) and hearing nerves.
-There are no known risks or side effects associated with MRI, but please tell your Audiologist if there is any reason why your child shouldn’t have an MRI scan, for example, metal parts, artificial heart valve etc. The MRI staff will double-check this with you on the day.
+There are no known risks or side effects associated with MRI, but please tell departmental staff if there is any reason why your child shouldn’t have an MRI scan, for example, metal implants, artificial heart valve etc. The MRI staff will double-check this with you on the day.

 CT scan (Computerised Tomography)